Calebh101/dexcom/README.md

 The Dexcom Share API uses a URL to get your account ID, set up a session, then retrieve your glucose values.
 This makes it worlds easier to get your readings, as normally, you would have to set up a developer account, make an app, use OAuth2 to authorize said app (which requires a website), and then constantly use a refresh token to get new data.
 This is very tedious to do.
 So, this Dexcom Share API uses a direct URL to get your glucose data.

+To use the Dexcom Share API, you need the credentials of the **publisher** account (**not** follower), and you need to have Dexcom Share enabled.
+To do this, you just need to add a follower.
+(This can be yourself.)

 ## What is the Dexcom Web API, and how is it different from the Dexcom Share API?

 ### Summary